 Fellow; Ohio, USA

-Jeff Agnoli serves as the Senior Liaison for Strategic Partnerships with the Ohio Innovation Exchange in the Office of Corporate Partnerships at The Ohio State University.
-As a key member of the leadership team, his work defines the role and function of the Ohio Innovation Exchange –
+Jeff Agnoli, recently served as the Senior Liaison for Strategic Partnerships with the Ohio Innovation Exchange in the Office of Corporate Partnerships at The Ohio State University.
+He is building a sustainable future for the Ohio Innovation Exchange – an initiative of the Ohio Department of Higher Education.
+This platform is driving industry and higher education partnerships across the State of Ohio and beyond.

 Jacco Dros